Nguyen-Hoa/feature-vis/readme.md

 - [Literature](literature/literature.md) for a list of readings toward understanding feature visualization.
 - [Topics](topics/topics.md) contains resources for understanding subjects like optimizations and calculus.

+Inspired by [Foam](https://foambubble.github.io/foam/), open repository in Visual Studio Code to view graph of connecting topics.